demisto/content-docs/docs/integrations/pack-docs.md

 ## Pack Description
+The pack description is the first bit of information that users will see when they see your content pack.
+It's important to give a detailed, thorough description of what the pack contains, use cases, and overall benefits of the pack.
 The Pack Description is maintained in the `pack_metadata.json` file under the description field.
 Packs should always contain a description, even if a README file is provided with more details.
 This is to allow users to get a short overview of the Pack when browsing the Marketplace.

 ### General Description Guidelines
 - Short and to the point